Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 - the default loop implementations and subloops Lightning has,
 - how Lightning defines a tree structure of loops and subloops,
 - how you can create a custom loop for a new `training_step` flavor,
-- and how you can connect the custom loop and run it.
+- and how you can connect your custom loop and run it.

 Most importantly, we will also provide guidelines on when to use loop customization and when NOT to use it.